Recorded: Thursday, April 30 at 12:00-1:00 PM ET

 Webinar Presented through: Association of Strategic Alliance Professionals

 As many of us are settling into our new normal during shelter-in-place protocols, it has become increasingly apparent how abnormal the scope and circumstances of our situation have become.
 While some of us are lucky enough to transition to a remote work environment, it’s important to acknowledge that this isn’t a standard “work from home” situation.
 We are balancing work, homeschooling children, waiting in 3-hour grocery store lines, trying to stay healthy, and experiencing waves of anxiety during uncertain times.
 The usual work from home tips and tactics helped to get our teams set up during the initial transition, but how do we create a remote work environment that is sustainable and manageable for the foreseeable future?

 Lunch & Learn Overview

-Join us for a 45-minute virtual lunch-and-learn where we’ll cover 5 common headaches alliance partnerships face, as well as solutions you can implement today.
-We’ll share our original findings from our 2020 surveys and interviews with alliance and channel partnership professionals to uncover their key challenges.
+During our 45-minute virtual lunch-and-learn we cover 5 common headaches alliance partnerships face, as well as solutions you can implement today.
+We share our original findings from our 2020 surveys and interviews with alliance and channel partnership professionals that uncover their key challenges.

 Corporate alliances are growing in number—by about 25% a year according to a recent Vantage Partners study.
 As alliance teams are expanding and becoming a more impactful source of revenue and value for organizations, how is this impacting the individuals at the center of it all?